Esri/tracker-scripts/check_edit_location.md

 - -time-tolerance \<timeTol\> - The time tolerance to use when checking workers locations.
 This value is used to provide a range around the time when the assignment was completed (optional - defaults to 10 minutes)
 - -distance-tolerance \<distTol\> - The distance tolerance to use when checking if a worker completed the assignment at the assignment location (optional - defaults to 100 (m)).
 The units are in meters.
 - -min-accuracy \<minAccuracy\> - The minimum accuracy required when querying worker locations (optional - defaults to 50 (m)).
 The units are in meters.
+- -tracks-layer-url \<tracks_layer_url\> - The URL to the track view layer you want to utilize (optional - defaults to the tracks layer in your location tracking service)
 - -log-file \<logFile\> The log file to use for logging messages

 Example Usage: